LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Introduction

 \section{Introduction}

-With the crucial role of 3D scene understanding in human intelligence, building generalist models that can understand 3D environments and communicate through natural language \citep{huang2024embodied,yang2025thinking,song2025robospatial,ma2024llms} has become a central goal of the \acf{3dvl} community.
-Recent progress has advanced capabilities across \ac{3dvl} tasks such as grounding \citep{zhu20233d,zhu2024unifying,jia2024sceneverse}, captioning \citep{luo2023scalable,xu2024pointllm}, reasoning \citep{huang2024chatscene,linghu2024multi}, and dialogue \citep{huang2024embodied,yang2024llm}.
-Nonetheless, current \ac{3dvl} models fall significantly short of the generalist capabilities demonstrated by their 2D counterparts \citep{openai2023gpt4,team2023gemini,wang2024qwen2,chen2024internvl,li2024llava}.
-We posit that a key obstacle to developing \ac{3dvl} generalists lies in data scalability, hindered by the absence of an efficient scene representation.
-Therefore, establishing an efficient and scalable scene representation is a critical first step towards building \ac{3dvl} generalists.
+\IEEEPARstart{3}{D} scene understanding represents a cornerstone of human intelligence.
+In pursuit of replicating this ability, a primary goal within the \acf{3dvl} community has been the development of 3D \acfp{vlm} that can understand 3D environments and communicate with humans through natural language \cite{huang2024embodied,yang2025thinking,song2025robospatial,ma2024llms}.
+Despite advancement in foundational \acp{vlm} \cite{openai2023gpt4,team2023gemini,wang2024qwen2,chen2024internvl,li2024llava} and progress in specific \ac{3dvl} tasks \cite{zhu20233d,zhu2024unifying,jia2024sceneverse,luo2023scalable,xu2024pointllm,huang2024chatscene,linghu2024multi,huang2024embodied,yang2024llm}, current 3D \acp{vlm} still fall short of comprehensive scene understanding, particularly regarding spatial understanding and complex reasoning in 3D scenes.
+We identify three critical obstacles that hinder the advancement of 3D \acp{vlm}: (1) a fundamental bottleneck in scene representation, dictated by a trade-off between capacity and efficiency, which impedes scalable learning; (2) the absence of a comprehensive data scheme that encompasses diverse tasks and scene domains; and (3) the lack of a robust post-training objective to enhance downstream capability.

-Existing scene representations in \ac{3dvl} models can be categorized into two approaches.
-The first adopts 3D modality inputs such as point clouds, but requires complex pre-processing pipelines such as 3D reconstruction and instance segmentation \citep{zhu20233d,jia2024sceneverse,chen2024ll3da}.
-And they confront the inherent challenge of direct 3D perception, which is exacerbated by the scarcity of \ac{3dvl} data.
-The other approach leverages \ac{2dvl} models for perception \citep{zhu2024llava,zheng2025video,qi2025gpt4scene}, fueled by the advancement of 2D perception.
-However, this approach suffers from poor data scalability, as representing a 3D scene with multi-view 2D features incurs significant computational overhead.
-Additionally, both approaches typically use rudimentary 3D position embeddings for 3D spatial modeling, which fall short in capturing 3D spatial structures effectively.
+Existing scene representations for 3D \acp{vlm} generally follow two paradigms.
+The first adopts direct 3D modality inputs, such as point clouds, which require complex pre-processing pipelines, \eg, 3D reconstruction, and instance segmentation.
+This approach is often constrained by the inherent difficulty of 3D perception and the scarcity of high-quality \ac{3dvl} data.
+The second paradigm employs 2D images or videos as input to leverage the mature perception power of 2D visual encoders.
+Despite superior performance, this paradigm incurs substantial token overhead and severely restricts data scalability \cite{kong2025token}.
+Additionally, both paradigms typically rely on rudimentary position embeddings that lack inductive bias for 3D awareness, which can be difficult to learn and may fall short in capturing nuanced 3D structures.